https://alcpress.org/drones/

 * Russia is using drones against Ukraine that it purchases from Iran.

 As you'll see, these can be built for less than $100,000.
 Even though missiles and drones built by U.S. military contractors are more capable, they're sold to the U.S. government for $1 million or more.
-This difference in cost leads to asymmetric warfare that's not sustainable.
+This difference in cost leads to asymmetric warfare that's very costly for the United States.

 There's been quite a stir in the defense press about the “Saqr 358 missile” built by the Islamic Revolutionary Guard Corps.
 Here's a photo of it.